 You can choose to have a civil wedding ceremony or an Anglican or Catholic Church ceremony.
 Catholic couples who elect to have a church ceremony must also have the civil ceremony before the church service. it is also now possible for single sex couples to have a Civil Partnership.
 If you would like a Symbolic Ceremony or Renewal of Vows, no legal paperwork is required.

 English & Welsh couples must have a Single Status Statutory Declaration prepared by a solicitor.
 We supply samples of these which you can take to your solicitor as not all solicitors are familiar with the requirements.
-The rules do vary slightly at each Town hall in the area so it is important that you use our sample documents.
+The rules do vary slightly at each Town hall in the area so it is important that you use our sample documents and the wording of these will be tailored to your specific legal status.
 If you are not able to obtain a declaration (maybe you are working abroad and not able to get back to the UK) we can take you to the local court to obtain an affidavit for a small fee before we apply for your marriage license.
 Please contact us for further information.

 Scottish nationals should obtain a Certificate of No Impediment from the local registry office in place of the Declaration.